Churches of St. Thomas Aquinas, Waterford, Wisconsin

 Under Father Kornath’s leadership in the early 2000’s, early planning was started to investigate the financial impact, the structural size, and the location of a new House of Worship.

 In June, 2005 Father Eugene Doda, Jr., became the new pastor.
 He immediately took charge of the planning of the new church.
 In less than a year on April 29, 2006; the parish witnessed Auxiliary Bishop Sklba and Father Gene, along with the architect and contractor break ground for the new church.
-Then on the seventh of April, 2007, on Holy Saturday, Father Gene celebrated the first Mass in the new church.
+On the seventh of April, 2007, on Holy Saturday, Father Gene celebrated the first Mass in the new church.
 The formal dedication ceremonies for the new House of Worship was celebrated on June 17, 2007 with Archbishop Timothy Dolan officiating .

 Additional Pictures of Historical Interest: